SheepwormJM/Checklists-and-other-important-docs/Links.md

 To get material in from abroad:
 1. https://www.gov.uk/guidance/abs - Nagoya protocol on access and benefit sharing - very important legal bit!
+2. https://absch.cbd.int/en/ - helpful for finding the Nagoya protocol people in each country.

 To do a systematic review: